willi-berger/mockito-test/README.md

 mockito-test
 ============

-small test project for mockito and spting dependency injection
+small test project for mockito and spring dependency injection